Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Like the name implies, we don't know what is beyond this technological singularity.
 But within a competitive landscape of AGI versus AGI, we at least know that this future will have nothing to do with humans.

-We are on track to have autonomous AGIs that:
+These conditions are converging to create AGIs that diverge.
+We are on track to have AGIs that:

-- develop themselves without human oversight
+develop themselves without human oversight

-- develop superhuman understandings of physical systems by training on scientific data and simulations
+develop superhuman understandings of physical systems by training on scientific data and simulations

-- develop a competitive landscape of AGI versus AGI, where humans no longer participate
+develop a competitive landscape of AGI versus AGI, where humans no longer participate

-- survive competition by using far more optimal systems found in the vast space of physics, rather than only using the small space of weaker systems that accommodate humans
+survive competition by using far more optimal systems found in the vast space of physics, rather than only using the small space of weaker systems that accommodate humans

-- ensure their survival by quickly capturing resources so that they maximize their "space-time volume"
+ensure their survival by quickly capturing resources so that they maximize their "space-time volume"

 Instead, now with the broad capabilities to finally stop relying on humans, it can dive deep into autonomously working in a space that strongly prefers non-human, physical-level abstractions.

-After this, the effectiveness of each action that this AGI takes would be measured within the stronger space of physical rules, rather than our limited space of human-accommodating rules.
+After this, the effectiveness of each action that this AGI takes would be measured within the stronger space of physical rules, rather than within our limited space of human-accommodating rules.

-It will be as if the AGI receives a reward function that originates from physics itself, rather than from humans.
+To use a term from machine learning, it will be as if this AGI is now optimizing everything based on a reward function that originates from physics itself, rather than from humans.

 Either this AGI will diverge on its own, or someone will intentionally push it to diverge, with the hope that it will help their company or country dominate the others.